 At Edge of the Wild, we live together for three days in a canvas village, in the midst of trees, bushes and flowers, a short walk from a river.
 We eat together, dream together, talk together, work and play and dance together, in shifting combinations – sometimes we also cry together or argue together.
 Each year is different, but what stays the same is our commitment to a world of which humans are a part, alongside other species, rather than being apart, separate from the rest of existence and believing ourselves to be superior.
 Rather than a conference in the usual sense, the event is therefore a gathering, in which we challenge the Western consumer model.
 It is a place where we engage with the work of ecopsychology as it emerges spontaneously, not necessarily in accordance with pre-determined outcomes or objectives.

-Inspired by the conversations from 2019 around not being able to hear juxtaposed with those who struggled to speak loud enough to be heard.
+Inspired by the conversations from 2019 – the last Edge of the Wild meeting before the covid-19 pandemic – around not being able to hear juxtaposed with those who struggled to speak loud enough to be heard.
 This year’s gathering has the title:

 I can’t hear you, can you hear me?